longfei-ma/GRASP/README.md

 ## Dataset Preparation

 - All small-scale datasets are already in the codebase or will be downloaded automatically during data loading.
-- We upload all large-scale datasets except wiki and related splits file to google drive [folder](https://drive.google.com/drive/folders/1gtLkgLMgSz9xrO8GG0rzUzyhrL60npX4?usp=sharing).
-Download these files, put splits files to `./data/splits/semantic` folder and put data files to `./data/` foler.
+- We upload all large-scale datasets except wiki to google drive [folder](https://drive.google.com/drive/folders/1gtLkgLMgSz9xrO8GG0rzUzyhrL60npX4?usp=sharing).
+Download these files and put these datasets to `data` foler.

 - For dataset wiki, please download [wiki_features.pt](https://drive.google.com/file/d/1ySNspxbK-snNoAZM7oxiWGvOnTRdSyEK/view?usp=sharing), [wiki_edges.pt](https://drive.google.com/file/d/14X7FlkjrlUgmnsYtPwdh-gGuFla4yb5u/view?usp=sharing) from the links.
 Then put the downloaded files to the `./data/` directory.